vuesax-alpha/vuesax-alpha/docs/components/notification.md

       const { close } = VsNotification({
         color: 'primary',
         title: 'Documentation Vuesax 4.0+',
-        text: 'These documents refer to the latest version of vuesax (4.0+), to see the documents of the previous versions you can do it here 👉 Vuesax 3.x' })
+        content: 'These documents refer to the latest version of vuesax (4.0+), to see the documents of the previous versions you can do it here 👉 Vuesax 3.x' })
   - name: border